Manage Databases with Terraform

 1. Create a new folder learn-terraform-bytebase and create a blank file main.tf in it.

 2. Go to https://registry.terraform.io/providers/bytebase/bytebase/latest/docs.
 Click Use Provider, copy and paste the whole code block in the gray box into main.tf.
-Pay attention to the version. terraform-registration
+Pay attention to the version. tf-use-provider

-3. Follow the document and go to Example Usage.
-Copy the following provider part and paste it in main.tf. terraform-code-version
+3. Follow the example configuration, copy the following provider part and paste it in main.tf.

 provider "bytebase" {